To-heeb/DSA-Bootcamp-Java/assignments/03-conditionals-loops.md

 12. Calculate Average Marks
 13. Sum Of N Numbers
 14. Armstrong Number In Java
-15. Find Ncr & Npr
+15. Find Ncr & Npr (come back in a week time to solve again)
 16. Reverse A String In Java
 17. Find if a number is palindrome or not
 18. Future Investment Value